Penetanguishene: History

-Modern day
+Contemporary

 Penetanguishene began to slow down its growth near the 1980s after the railway and the local Coca-Cola plant were both shut down; the railway due to widespread use of cars and the Coca-Cola plant due to modern water filtration which requires chlorine.
 Coca-Cola had originally used Penetanguishene as a site to make its beverages due to its high water quality, due to the chlorination the water lacked its previous quality.

-On Main St the houses coming in to the town on the left were torn down in the 1990s and a new strip mall was added to replace them.
+On Main Street, the houses coming in to the town on the left were torn down in the 1990s and a new strip mall was added to replace them.
 Penetang hosts a Bingo hall and a local summer theatre (Kings Warf Theatre).